-Atwood Primary School - Admissions Criteria 2024-5
+Atwood Primary School - Admissions Criteria 2025-6

-Atwood Primary School is part of The Pegasus Academy Trust but is still using its own Admissions Policy and will continue to do so until a full consultation is carried out.
+Atwood Primary School is part of The Pegasus Academy Trust but is still using its own Admissions Policy and will continue to do so until a full consultation is carried commencing autumn 2024.

-The Admission Number for Atwood Primary School is 60.
-Pupils will be admitted into Reception classes in the autumn term of the school year in which they become five.
-Please see section below marked Admission of children outside their normal age group
+The admission number for Atwood Primary School is 60.
+Pupils will be admitted into reception classes in the autumn term of the school year in which they become five.
+Please see section below marked Admission of children outside their normal age group \